Last Updated on June 24, 2022 by Luke Feldbrugge

 Although these minimum requirements are fairly standard across the industry, your individual lender may have different standards.
 Also, your credit score alone won’t be the only factor the lender considers when reviewing your refinancing application.
 They will also look at the equity you’ve built in the home, the loan-to-value ratio (LTV), your debt-to-income ratio (DTI) and more.

 As with buying a house, there’s no one perfect credit score to refinance.
 Instead, lenders will consider your entire financial profile.
 If you’ve paid off much of your original mortgage, you might not need as high of a score.
-If you have a high DTI, you might need a higher score.
-With so many factors in play, the best thing to do is consult a mortgage specialist who can put the information together.
+If you have a high DTI, you might need a higher credit score.
+With so many factors in play, the best thing to do is consult a mortgage specialist who can put the information together and present their findings.
 They will give you insight on your unique situation and how to put yourself in the best position to refinance.

 Top 5 Credit Repair Tips